pierrepita/cidacs-cluster/documentation/tutorial.md

 #### Install Libraries

 We will need to install two libraries to our platform.
+It is important to note that the libraries are only needed no `node1`.
 The first is jupyterhub,
 which will be used to start a server of jupyter that will enable users to login using PAM credentials.